shawnr/practical-javascript/data-types/51-numbers.md

     // This code will not execute because x is currently set to a decimal value.
 }
 ```
+The `Number.isSafeInteger()` function can be used to determine if a number is an integer or not.
+If it is an integer, the function will return `true`.
+If it is not an integer, then it will return `false`.
+In the cases where differentiation between types of numbers matters, this is a helpful tool.

 {% exercise %}
 Define a variable `x` equal to 10.